ANIL CS RAO : WRITER - ARTIST - POET

 • Late Dad: Dr CVG Krishna Rao MD FACR

-Krishna C. V. G. Rao, MD, FACR, died from complications of pulmonary fibrosis on November 1, 2003.
+Dr. Krishna C. V. G. Rao, MD, FACR, died from complications of pulmonary fibrosis on November 1, 2003.

 His mother, C. Lingamamba, was a homemaker.

-Kris served with distinction as an academician, practitioner, and consultant in neuroradiology.
+Dr. Rao served with distinction as an academician, practitioner, and consultant in neuroradiology.
 Most recently he was a consultant in neuroradiology at the Walter Reed Army Medical Center in Washington, DC (1992–2003).

-Kris’s Bachelor of Science (1954), and medical (1960) degrees were from Madras University, Madras, India.
-He engaged briefly in private practice.
-Kris entered internship at Grassland Hospital in Valhalla, New York in 1969.
-His residency was in diagnostic radiology at the New England Medical Center and the Boston VA Hospital of Tufts University (1970–1973).
-Kris’s fellowship in neuroradiology was divided between Tufts New England Medical Center with program director Samuel Wolpert and the Hospital for Sick Children, University of Toronto, with program director Derek Harwood-Nash.
+Dr Rao's fellowship in neuroradiology was divided between Tufts New England Medical Center with program director Samuel Wolpert and the Hospital for Sick Children, University of Toronto, with program director Derek Harwood-Nash.
 His training under these two mentors, each who served as president of the American Society of Neuroradiology, no doubt provided the basis for his highly successful career.

 In 1988, he partnered with notable Indian radiologist Dr. Kakarla Subba Rao MD in placing the first ever MRI scanner in Hyderabad - at the NIMS Hospital.

-Kris and one of us (S.H.L) enjoyed a more than 20-year-long partnership in writing multiple editions of one of the standard neuroradiological texts, Cranial Computed Tomography (1982), that is well accepted by radiology residents and fellows as well as neuroscience colleagues in and beyond the North American continent.
+Dr. Krishna Rao and one of us (S.H.L) enjoyed a more than 20-year-long partnership in writing multiple editions of one of the standard neuroradiological texts, Cranial Computed Tomography (1982), that is well accepted by radiology residents and fellows as well as neuroscience colleagues in and beyond the North American continent.
 That text was expanded in substance and title to Cranial MR Imaging and CT.
 Dr. Robert A. Zimmerman joined the editing team for the third revised edition (1992).
 The Spanish edition was published in 1994.
 The fourth revised edition was published in 1997.

-Kris was the primary editor along with J. P. Williams, B. C. P. Lee, and J. Sherman, of the exceedingly useful MR Imaging and CT of the Spine (1994).
+Dr. Krishna Rao was the primary editor along with J. P. Williams, B. C. P. Lee, and J. Sherman, of the exceedingly useful MR Imaging and CT of the Spine (1994).
 This text had little competition as a practical guide to spinal imaging, especially in differentiating degenerative from inflammatory diseases.

 He was very straightforward and honest.
 His easy manner endeared him to his many friends all around the world.